echronos/echronos/components/timer/docs.md

 In a non-preemptive system, a tick is not processed immediately but when the current task yields or blocks.

 When a system tick is processed, the [<span class="api">timer_current_ticks</span>] API value is incremented by one.
-This allows tasks to keep track of the amount of time that the system has been running for or shorter durations as they choose.
+This allows tasks to keep track of the amount of time that the system has been running for, or shorter durations as they choose.

 ### Timers

-Timers trigger certain actions, such a sending a signal, at a configurable time (expressed in ticks).
+Timers trigger certain actions, such as sending a signal, at a configurable time (expressed in ticks).
 The [Timer Configuration] defines which timers exist in a system and what their properties are.

-The main property of a timer is its tick value that says how many ticks in the future the timer will expire.
+The main property of a timer is its tick value, which says how many ticks in the future the timer will expire.
 When a system tick is processed, any enabled timer objects are decremented[^timer_decrement] by one.
 When a timer is decremented to zero, the timer is said to expire.
-The exact behaviour that occurs when a timer expires depends on the configuration of the timer object.
+The exact behavior that occurs when a timer expires depends on the configuration of the timer object.

-[^timer_decrement]: The actual implementation does not decrement each timer, although it is an accurate description of the logical behaviour.
+[^timer_decrement]: The actual implementation does not decrement each timer, although it is an accurate description of the logical behavior.

 - A timer object may be configured as a watchdog.
 When a watchdog timer expires, it causes a fatal error to occur (see [Error Handling]).